10-Is-Mana/ICU_LING_RAs/README.md

 - download a script
-  - download a script to the appropriate place
+  - save a script to the appropriate place

 - run the program
   - open Terminal